mattgruter/dockerfile-artifactory/README.md

     docker run -p 8080:8080 mattgruter/artifactory

-Now point your browser to http://localhost:8080.
+Now point your browser to http://localhost:8080

+## URLs
+The artifactory servlet is available at the `artifactory/` path.
+However a filter redirects all paths outside of `artifactory/` to the artifactory servlet.
+Thus instead of linking to the URL http://localhost:8080/artifactory/libs-release-local you can just link to http://localhost:8080/libs-release-local (i.e. omitting the subpath `artifactory/`).

 ## Runtime options
 Inject the environment variable `RUNTIME_OPTS` when starting a container to set Tomcat's runtime options (i.e. `CATALANA_OPTS`).
 The most common use case is to set the heap size: